mahmoudaboghadeer93/Devops-tools/jenkins_as_deployment/README.md

 *🎉 Now we have jenkins server  🎉*

-# Configure Jenkins to deploy apps on k8s
+# Configure Jenkins to deploy apps on k8s (dynamic Agent)

    1️⃣ Install kuberenetes cloud plugin , other needed plugins as here